Mykonos vase

-Detail showing the oldest known depiction of the Trojan Horse.
+Detail showing the oldest-known depiction of the Trojan Horse.
 (Note the warriors peeking out through portholes in the horse's side.)

-The Mykonos vase, a pithos, is one of the earliest dated objects (Archaic period, c.
-675 BC) to depict the Trojan Horse that appears in Homer's telling of the Fall of Troy during the Trojan War in the Odyssey.
-(Note: Although it is the Iliad that deals with the Trojan War, the epic ends before the fall of Troy, and the story of the Trojan Horse is instead briefly mentioned in the Odyssey.)
-It was found in 1961 (with human bones inside) on Mykonos, the Greek island for which it is named, by a local inhabitant. Ìt is on display at the Archaeological Museum of Mykonos.
+The Mykonos vase (Pithos 2240) is a pithos, a large ceramic storage jar, of c.
+675 BC in the Archaic period in Greece, decorated with scenes of the sack of Troy during the Trojan War.
+It is one of the earliest objects to depict the Trojan Horse.
+It was found with human bones inside on the Greek island of Mykonos by a local inhabitant.
+The pithos is on display at the Archaeological Museum of Mykonos.

 Description

-The neck of the pithos portrays the moment when the Trojan Horse is surrounded by (Greek) warriors, with additional warriors seen in the portholes.
+The neck of the pithos portrays the moment when the Trojan Horse is surrounded by Greek warriors, with additional warriors seen in the portholes.
 Beneath it there are three lines of metopes, each containing figures poised in battle.
 The lower part of the vase is blank.

 The warriors that surround the horse are represented in a formulaic manner.
 Their heads and legs appear behind rounded bossed shields and they carry spears.
 Those presented on the upper metope are portrayed in a similar fashion.
 However, the warriors on the main body of the pithos do not carry shields and can be seen assailing women and children who face them.
 The women have thick manes of hair and expressive hand gestures.

 Two factors confirm that the Mykonos vase depicts the sack of Troy: the depiction of the wooden horse on the neck of the vase, and the individual scenes of slaughter that accompany it.
 They dominate the pithos, showing warriors in the portholes of the Trojan Horse – a preview of what the horse holds in store – as well as warriors in action on the ground.

 In this piece, the artist chose to present the battle in the city of Troy as a battle against defenseless women and children, there are no Trojan warriors present on the pithos.
 The artist's decision to separate the scenes of slaughter and link them with the cunning trick of the Trojan Horse serves as a way of focusing the attention of the viewer on the cold bloodedness of the sack of the city and the way the slaughter in the city differed from the fighting on the front lines.